naman14/Accord/README.md

 The sample app has a laggy recyclerview and a corresponding performance test.
 To see Accord in action, run `MainTest` in sample app from Android studio directly or run test using `./gradlew sample:accordTest`

 <img src="https://raw.githubusercontent.com/naman14/Accord/master/screen_sample_test.png">

-Also see a demo of Accord being used in Grofers consumer app - https://youtu.be/nFiJXFoUwYM